pgEdge/pgedge-docs/docs/cloud/mod_cluster/drop.md

 ![Confirm deleting a cluster](../images/confirm_delete_cluster.png)

+!!!
+Note

-**Note:** If your cluster has databases, you must [delete the databases](https://docs.pgedge.com/cloud/mod_cluster/drop#deleting-a-database) before deleting the cluster.
+    If your cluster has databases, you must [delete the databases](https://docs.pgedge.com/cloud/mod_cluster/drop#deleting-a-database) before deleting the cluster.
 A popup alerts you if you attempt to delete a cluster that still hosts databases.

 ![Cluster has databases](../images/cluster_has_databases.png)